swiftlang/swift-evolution/proposals/0282-atomics.md

 ### Additional Low-Level Atomic Features

-To enable usecases that require even more fine-grained control over atomic operations, it may be useful to introduce additional low-level atomics features:
+To enable use cases that require even more fine-grained control over atomic operations, it may be useful to introduce additional low-level atomics features:

 * support for additional kinds of atomic values (such as double-wide atomics or floating-point atomics [[P0020]]),
 * new memory orderings, such as a consuming load ordering [[P0750]] or tearable atomics [[P0690]],